Sandy Springs DUI Lawyers

 Three tracks you can take [beware of choosing without the advice of an experienced Sandy Springs DUI lawyer]:

-1. Do nothing within 30 days of the date of your Sandy Springs DUI arrest: In most cases, we do not recommend this path.
-If you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your Sandy Springs DUI arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form as a result of your Sandy Springs DUI arrest, our Sandy Springs DUI lawyers still recommend that you take some sort of action instead of doing nothing.
+In most cases, we do not recommend this path.
+If you do nothing and your officer initiates an administrative license suspension action, then on the 46th day after your Sandy Springs DUI arrest date, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no driving permit.
+Even if you did not receive the DDS-1205 form as a result of your Sandy Springs DUI arrest, our Sandy Springs DUI lawyers still recommend that you take some action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+This is the traditional track that has been the law for many years now, except there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Sandy Springs DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Sandy Springs DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-There is a $150 filing fee made payable to the Dept. of Driver Services for DDS to process the hearing request.
+A $150 filing fee is made payable to the Dept. of Driver Services for DDS to process the hearing request.

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by the Sandy Springs DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);